odu-cs725-infovis/public-spr24/project.md

 In addition, you should be prepared to answer questions about your visualization and its implementation after the demo.

 ## Submission

+* Before 3pm on Mar 18, submit your topic in the Project Topic Selection Discussions in Canvas.
+* Before 3pm on Mar 25, submit your user audience/tasks/scenario document or statement in the Visualization Project - Part 1 Assignment in Canvas.
-* Before 3pm on Apr 15, submit the URL of your project in the Project Assignment in Canvas.
+* Before 3pm on Apr 15, submit the URL of your project in the Visualization Project - Part 2 Assignment in Canvas.
-* Before 7pm on Apr 26, submit the URL of your project report in the Project Report Assignment in Canvas.
+* Before 7pm on Apr 26, submit the URL of your project report in the Visualization Project - Part 3 Assignment in Canvas.